 There are currently day programs located in Townsville, Toowoomba, North Brisbane and South Brisbane.
-CHQ has indicated that based on population data, the best location for future day program services would be in Logan and the Gold Coast.
-Provisional recurrent costs for a day program is \$154,760 per place (ie. \$2.09 for a 15 place day program).
-A new day program would require a capital investment of approximately \$2.00M to cover site refurbishment.
+CHQ has indicated that based on the AMHETI model, the best location for future day program services would be in Logan and the Gold Coast.
+Provisional costing for a day program is \$154,760 per place (ie. \$2,089,620 for a 15 place day program).